ArghavanGeorge/ArghavanGeorge/README.md

 - 👀 I’m interested in Data Analyses
 - 🌱 I’m currently learning about work on codes
 - 💞️ I’m looking to collaborate on my codes
-- 📫 How to reach me by my mails
+- 📫 How to reach me by my mail

 <!---
 ArghavanGeorge/ArghavanGeorge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.